NikoSokratous/DemocratizeHfund/README.md

      }

- <i> At the left side of the side a table of that show liquididty and price of tokens in uniswap.
-To collect this data and make it up to date I used Graph abis and every coin individual addreess. </i>
+ <i> At the left side of the side a table of that show liquidity and price of tokens in uniswap.
+To collect this data and make it up to date I used Graph apis and every coin individual address. </i>

  <img src="https://user-images.githubusercontent.com/97196020/148599766-e6567340-9810-4bc2-a63a-269a9524014f.png" width="200" >